When to plant Zinnia in Sharp County, AR

 Sharp County, Arkansas is in USDA Hardiness Zone 7b.
 The average last spring frost is March 26 and first fall frost is November 2.

-Sharp County County sits in USDA Zone 7b.
+Sharp County sits in USDA Zone 7b.
 Zinnia grows reliably in zones 3a through 11b, so it's a good fit here.

-Can Zinnia grow in Sharp County County's climate?
+Can Zinnia grow in Sharp County's climate?

 Your Sharp County Garden Planner — Free